 Use the calculators below to formulate a college savings plan for The University of Tennessee at Chattanooga or model a student loan.

 The University of Tennessee at Chattanooga is a four year public college located in Chattanooga, Tennessee.
-Full time enrollment is 9,279 and part time is 2,046.
-For the 2011/2012 school year, the school received 7,677 applicants.
-5,826 were admitted and 2,290 enrolled.
+Full time enrollment is 9,700 and part time is 1,757.
+Learn more about getting accepted at The University of Tennessee at Chattanooga at CollegeSimply.

 Students attending this school may pursue both undergraduate and graduate degrees.Address